Aphorisms

 Gossip consists of two people bonding with each other at someone else's expense.
 Over drinks after work, new friends speak ill of a co-worker.
 They do not mean to be mean.
 Rather, their unkind words are an offering of kindness to each other, as if to say, See how much more I like you than I do him.

 We appreciate similarity by contrast with difference.
-Amid the foreign speech and customs of other cultures, we make instant friends with a fellow countryman, chattering like long-lost companions, though on streets at home we would pass each other by as strangers.
+Amid the foreign speech and customs of other cultures, we make instant friends with a fellow countryman, chattering like old companions, though on streets at home we would pass each other by as strangers.
 We exchange phone numbers but never call, because once home among friends, a shared homeland is an unremarkable bond.

 A common enemy makes former enemies friends.
 Political parties battle each other in times of peace, while national unity is rarely so strong as in time of war.
 Widening the logic, if a hostile race of extraterrestrials arrived to annihilate earth, Iran and Israel would hold hands for the good of humanity.

-During campaign seasons, like many people, I tire of the candidates' attack ads and mutual rummaging through one another's past sins.
+During campaign seasons, I tire of the candidates' attack ads and mutual rummaging through one another's past sins.
 Such faultfinding, most of it false or exaggerated, seems not only mean-spirited but also petty and immature, like children too eager to tattle.
-One expects rudeness from taxi drivers or football fans, but it seems incongruous coming from men and women seeking the highest offices of government.
-Do we call ourselves a civilized country, and are these bickering barbarians to be our leaders?
-But then I remember the old days, when would-be kings, backed by armies instead of campaign teams, rode out to bloody battles, took their rival's children captive, and cut off each other's heads to gain the crown.
-From murder and kidnap, to mere lying and slandering.
+One expects rudeness from taxi drivers or football fans, but not from men and women seeking the highest offices of government.
+Are these self-promoting finger-pointers to be the leaders of nations?
+But then I remember the old days, when would-be kings, backed by armies instead of campaign teams, rode out to bloody battles, took their rival's children captive, and cut off each other's head to gain the crown.
+From murder and kidnap, to mere lies and slander.
 Civilization is making progress.

 Perhaps the more terrifying thought about World War II Germany is not that one might have been a Jew in a death camp, but that one might have been an S.S. soldier, smearing one's soul with the blood of the innocent.
 The more terrifying thought, in other words, is not that the Jews were ordinary people like us, but that the Nazis were too.